sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_tRtIyakhaNDaH.md

 Utility of putam.

 For the purpose of incineration of iron, heating by putam for ten to hundred times may be considered necessary for the cure of diseases only.
-Putam****for hundred to one thousand times is necessary for the purpose of curing and preventing physical decay and senility.
+Putamfor hundred to one thousand times is necessary for the purpose of curing and preventing physical decay and senility.
 For the purpose of retention of semen, it is necessary to subject iron to putam for more than one thousand times.

 Increase in the number of putam is calculated to increase the efficacy of a metal, incinerated without mercury.
 This is not the case with a metal incinerated by the help of mercury.